-Our curriculum is inspired by the Reggio Emilia aproach.
+Our curriculum is inspired by the Reggio Emilia approach.
 It is an emergent curriculum combined with a meaningful Judaic component to form a comprehensive and developmentally appropriate program.
-It is designed to promote each child’s intellectual, social, physical and emotional growth.
-All games and activities are skill-based and goal oriented, so that the children are growing with everything that they do.
+It is designed to promote each child’s intellectual, social, physical, and emotional growth.
+Games and activities are developmentaly appropriate, skill-based, and intentional so that the children are growing with everything that they do.

 We encourage each child to work and play with others, to develop language communication skills, to respect the rights and privacy of their peers and most of all to develop feelings of kindness, courtesy, helpfulness and acceptance.